99 little bugs in the code

 Professor Michael Guerzhoy

 Michael Guerzhoy (pronounced “GER-joy”, with a hard “g”, and with the “j” pronounced like the “s” in “measure”) is teaching both ESC180 and ESC190 this year.
-He graduated with an Honours Bachelor of Science from the University of Toronto in Computer Science, Mathematics, and Statistics.
-He went on to earn a Master’s degree in both Computer Science and Statistics.
-Professor Guerzhoy has taught courses at the University of Toronto for quite some time, including this course in multiple years.
-He then moved to Princeton where he worked as a lecturer in the Center for Statistics and Machine Learning.
-In 2021, he returned to teach computer science in EngSci.
+He graduated with an honours bachelor of science from the University of Toronto in computer science, mathematics, and statistics.
+He went on to earn a master’s degree in both computer science and statistics.
+Following this, Professor Guerzhoy remained at the University of Toronto to teach several courses, before moving to Princeton University where he worked as a lecturer in the Center for Statistics and Machine Learning.
+In 2021, he returned to U of T to teach computer science in Engineering Science.

 Course Highlights

-• That eureka moment when your program works after spending hours debugging it.
+- That eureka moment when your program works after you spend hours debugging it.

 Life of an ESC180 Student